levifussell/ailp_assignment_2016/README.md

 **running the test files**

 The test files that can be run are `codeTest1.txt`, `codeTest2.txt` and `codeTest3.txt` located in the directory `CodeTests/`.
-To run these files, run the file `main.py` in the cmd with python3.4 and type either `1`, `2` or `3`.
+To run these files, run the file `main.py` in the cmd with python3.4 and type either `1`, `2` or `3` or `e (for error tests)`.
 The logger output mode can be set from the `\_Logger\_Thread` class in the `\_LoggerManager.py` file.
 Currently the Log behaviour is set to _WARNING_, but setting this to _DEBUG_ will give more intuitive output.
 Setting the Log to only _ERROR_ will make sure it only displays errors and the output Carneades, which is useful for analysing the results.
 (Note: the Log state must be on _WARNING_ or above to view the expected vs. actual output results of the argument.)

 **Carneades Markup Language (CML)**